jeffvance/kube_vol_provisioning/README.md

 bash-4.3# exit
 ```
 Above we see that the RHGS volume (named "HadoopVol"), which was made available to the kubernetes persistent volume, has been mounted within the container executing inside the "mypod" pod.
 We also see that "/usr/share/nginx/html/test" is the target of the mount point.
-And, we accessed the index.html file, from the RHGS volume, using *cat*.
+And, we have accessed the index.html file, on the RHGS volume, using *cat*.

 We can also use *curl <ip-of-target-pod>* to fetch the same file:
 ```